Technologicat/mcpyrate/repl.md

 Similarly to IPython, `obj?` shows obj's docstring, and `obj??` shows its source code.
 We define two utility functions for this: `doc` and `sourcecode`. ``obj?`` is shorthand for ``mcpyrate.repl.utils.doc(obj)``, and ``obj??`` is shorthand for ``mcpyrate.repl.utils.sourcecode(obj)``.
 If the information is available, these operations also print the filename and the starting line number of the definition of the queried object in that file.

-The command `macros?` shows macros currently imported to the session.
+The command `macros?` shows the current macro bindings in the session.
 This shadows the `obj?` docstring lookup syntax if you happen to define anything called `macros` (`mcpyrate` itself doesn't), but that's likely not needed.
 That can still be invoked manually, using `mcpyrate.repl.utils.doc(macros)`.

+The magic function `macro(f)` binds function `f` as a macro in the current REPL session, so you can interactively develop macros right there in the REPL.
+It works also as a decorator.
+The new macro will be available from the **next** REPL input onward.

 Each time a ``from module import macros, ...`` is executed in the REPL, just before invoking the macro expander, the system reloads ``module``, to always import the latest macro definitions.